icanzilb/powerups/README.md

 That's it.
 When you run the instrument for testing, powerups will process the includes and variables, add the generated content in the package file, and finally when you close Instruments and stop running, it'll remove the generated content from your source file.

+## Example

+For a simple use case from the command line run the `run-demo.sh` script in the repo root folder.

 ## License

 Copyright (c) Marin Todorov 2022 This code is provided under the MIT License.